Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Reality check: People don’t surface problems until they’re severe.
 By the time someone says “I’m overwhelmed,” they’ve been struggling for 6–8 weeks.

-Why: Fear of seeming weak, hope it’ll get better, uncertainty if it’s “bad enough” to mention, cultural norm of “don’t complain.”
+Why they stay quiet: Fear of seeming weak, hope it’ll get better, uncertainty if it’s “bad enough” to mention, and a cultural norm of “don’t complain.”

 Fix: Don’t wait for them to come to you.
-Check proactively.
-Normalize talking about early signals before they become crises.
+Check proactively and normalize talking about early signals before they become crises.

 Mistake 2: Checking only in scheduled 1-on-1s

-But 1-on-1s are 1 data point weekly.
+Reality: 1-on-1s are one data point weekly.
 The 10-signal framework looks at patterns across multiple weeks and multiple indicators.

 Fix: Check signals independently of what people say.
 Patterns in behavior reveal the truth more reliably than direct questions.